Macadamian/Cordova-BlinkUpSample/plugins/com.macadamian.blinkup/README.md

 Testing the Plugin
 -----------
 If you are testing devices for development, you can override the planID with your own developer planID to see the Imps in the Electric Imp IDE.
-For iOS you'll find it in `BlinkUpPlugin.m` -> `presentBlinkUp()`.
-On Android, it's at `BlinkUpPlugin.java` -> `presentBlinkUp()`.<br>
+For iOS you'll find it in `[BlinkUpPlugin invokeBlinkUp]`.
+On Android, it's at `BlinkUpPlugin.presentBlinkUp()`.<br>

 IMPORTANT NOTE: if a developer planId makes it into production, the consumer's device will not configure.
 Please read http://electricimp.com/docs/manufacturing/planids/ for more info.